 Robert Parker - Wine Advocate

-Morgon 2023, aged in a combination of casks and concrete, opens with aromas of baked cherries, sweet earth and oak spices.
-On the palate, it's medium- to full-bodied, with ripe acidity and refreshing fluidity amid its concentration of fruit.
-The finish is marked by a subtle salinity that contributes to the wine's charm.
+The Morgon 2023, aged in a combination of barrels and concrete, opens with aromas of cooked cherries, sweet earth, and oak spices.
+On the palate, it is medium-bodied to full-bodied, with ripe acidity and refreshing fluidity amid its concentration of fruit.
+The finish is marked by a subtle salinity that adds to the wine's charm.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France